thomasbennett/mockingbird/wp-content/plugins/relevanssi/readme.txt

 * Multisite support.
 * Search and index user profiles.
 * Assign weights to post types.
+* Adjust weights manually with a filter hook.
 * Highlighting search terms for visitors from external search engines.

 = Relevanssi in Facebook =